Practical Nursing Specialist MOS 68C

 • Yongsan, South Korea

-What Does a Practical Nursing Specialist do?
+What Does a Practical Nursing Specialist Do?

 Army Practical Nursing Specialist MOS 68C

-Army Practical Nursing Specialist assisting with a checkup on a baby.
+An Army Practical Nursing Specialist assisting with a checkup on a baby.
 Image: southcom.mil

 This can be dressing a wound or assisting in emergency procedures.

-Individuals must have strong interpersonal skills and have the ability to empathize in order to be successful in this position.
+Individuals must have strong interpersonal skills and the ability to empathize in order to be successful in this position.

 The specialist in this MOS will work with people of all ages from infants to seniors.